 Let's start with battery life, as this is often overlooked (but not as often today as the Smartphone focuses people minds on battery life in both active and standby mode).

-Today 6 hours is OK.
-10 hours is fantastic.
+Today 8 hours is OK.
+10 hours is fantastic and 18 hours is simply amazing.
 Some devices come with a second battery to increase overall battery life.
-The Lenovo Yoga 2 Pro has an impressive 9 hours of battery life.
+The Lenovo Yoga X1 Pro has an impressive 13 hours of battery life, but can last up to 19.3 hours!

-Screen size at the time of writing is up to 13.3".
-If you intend to watch a lot of movies then a HD screen with high resolution (e.g. 1920x1080 pixels) and high-end graphics card are a must.
+Screen size at the time of writing is up to 14".
+If you intend to watch a lot of movies then a HD screen with high resolution e.g. 1920x1080 pixels, and high-end graphics card are a must.

 Solid State Drives add to the performance of your tablet notebook computer, and are increasing in capacity/size all the time.

-SSD's are standard in mobile devices today and it is not uncommon to see 256GB+ hard drives available.
+SSD's are standard in mobile devices today and it is not uncommon to see 2TB+ hard drives available.

 I remember the Fujitsu tablet with these CPU's being mothballed at considerable expense to some organisations.

-At the time of writing Intel® Core™ i7 Processors are at the top of the market.
-However note in 2015/16 the next generation of CPU's are expected to eclipse the i7 family.
+At the time of writing Intel® Core™ i7 10th Generation Processors are at the top of the market.

-Memory tends to be around the 8Gb mark at the time of writing.
+Memory tends to be around the 16Gb mark at the time of writing.
 This is more than enough for today's software.

-Webcam HD quality is an option if you do a lot of FaceTime/Conference calls.
+Webcam HD quality is an option if you do a lot of FaceTime or conference calls.
 The quality of your broadband connection is also a factor.

 There are some high-end models that include additional options such as full size HDMI ports for easy connectivity to a TV.
-The Sony VAIO Fit 13A Flip PC is a good example.
+The Sony VAIO Z (2-in-1) Laptop is a good example.

 Other technical specifications include: